 Summer Internships.
 Summer internships can enrich postgraduate education by enhancing professional development, building new skills and professional networks.
 The Earth and Planetary Sciences Graduate Program is supportive of graduate students doing a summer internship as part of their professional development.
-Although not an exhaustive list, here are examples of some internship opportunities.
+Although not an exhaustive list, here are some examples of internship opportunities.